lyzadanger/lyza-dot-com/src/content/pages/developer-diary/index.md

 As the week goes on, I am tiring of fighting `boxen` and other provisioning-related things.
 I am running up against [sudo issues](https://github.com/boxen/puppet-brewcask/issues/22) with `brewcask` and spent a while troubleshooting `ruby` and `bundler` versions vis-a-vis `boxen` for a co-worker.
 I feel tired and uninspired with that.

 I have clued in on the [Generator Coroutine](https://github.com/thalesmello/exploring-async/blob/master/exploring_async.md#generator-coroutines) as a possible balm for my occasional tangle of Promise piles.

+I have spent some time reading and thinking about [AirBnB's JavaScript Style Guide](https://github.com/airbnb/javascript).
+The _default_ and _emphatic_ use of `const` floored me at first; I'm still coming to terms with it.
+A few gems in here, like a link to [why `typeof` is no longer a safe operation](http://es-discourse.com/t/why-typeof-is-no-longer-safe/15) (bah).

+This led me to re-reading style guides by [Google](https://google.github.io/styleguide/javascriptguide.xml), Rick Waldron's [Idiomatic JS](https://github.com/rwaldron/idiomatic.js) and a few other, and re-assessing a couple of my own inconsistencies.
+Is it dorky to find this stuff kind of inspiring?